TheBlueZayn/analysis-of-water-sources-in-nigeria/README.md

 - The best and worst states were visualised
 - All the plots were customised with suitable colors, fontsizes, labels and titles.

+## Contributions
+To make a contribution, create a new branch and make a pull request.